-“Their willingness to participate in a clinical trial that would expose the child to the allergen demonstrates how urgently these families desire new therapies for food allergies,” Gupta said in a press release.
+“Their willingness to participate in a clinical trial that would expose the child to the allergen demonstrates how urgently these families desire new therapies for food allergies,” Gupta said.

 The study was published in Annals of Allergy, Asthma and Immunology.